We are in partnership

 Sustainable Wallingford is also a member of several low-carbon community groups in Oxfordshire- click on the links to find out more:

 (CAGs) are a network of local voluntary groups in Oxfordshire.
 The CAG network consists of over 50 groups like ours across Oxfordshire at the forefront of community led climate change action, organising events and projects to take action on issues including waste, transport, food, energy and biodiversity.
 The network runs over 1,000 events per year, attended by over 60,000 local residents.They organise events and initiatives to raise awareness and take action on climate-change issues including waste reduction, promoting the 3Rs (reduce, reuse and recycle), carbon reduction, sustainable transport, and food, energy and water issues to live a more sustainable and less resource-dependent life in their local community.
-Our SwapShop is one of the first of many run by CAGs around the county.
+Our SwapShop was one of the first of many run by CAGs around the county.